Sam Nunn: Political career

 He voted in favor of school prayer, capping punitive damage awards, amending the U.S. Constitution to require a balanced budget, and limiting death penalty appeals.
 On certain issues like abortion, the environment, gun control, and affirmative action, Nunn took a more liberal line.
 He consistently voted in favor of increased immigration.
 One of his most controversial votes was his vote against the Gulf War.

-In September 1994, Nunn, former President Jimmy Carter and former Chairman of the Joint Chiefs of Staff Colin Powell were asked by President Bill Clinton to go to Haiti in order to force the departure of the military dictator Lieutenant General Raoul Cédras.
-In 1994 Clinton publicly demanded that the Haitian government step aside and restore democratic rule.
-Clinton deployed a large military force to surround the country in September 1994.
-Just before the troops reached Haiti, Clinton sent a delegation led by Carter, Nunn and Powell to urge Cédras to step down and leave the country.
+In September 1994, Nunn, former president Jimmy Carter and former chairman of the Joint Chiefs of Staff Colin Powell were asked by President Bill Clinton to go to Haiti to force the departure of the military dictator Lieutenant General Raoul Cédras.
+In 1994, President Clinton publicly demanded that the Haitian government step aside and restore democratic rule.
+President Clinton deployed a large military force to surround the country in September 1994.
+Just before the troops reached Haiti, President Clinton sent a delegation led by Carter, the delegation wanted Nunn and Powell to urge Cédras to step down and leave the country.
 Cédras agreed and surrendered the government, and he and his top lieutenants left the country in October.
 Just days later, American forces escorted the country's elected president, Jean-Bertrand Aristide, into the capital.
-Afterwards, Clinton lavished praise on Nunn's delegation for averting a military strike on the nation.
+Afterwards, President Clinton lavished praise on Nunn's delegation for averting a military strike on the nation.
 "As all of you know, at my request, President Carter, Gen. Colin Powell, and Sen. Sam Nunn went to Haiti to facilitate the dictators' departure.
 I have been in constant contact with them for the last two days.
 They have worked tirelessly, almost around the clock, and I want to thank them for undertaking this crucial mission on behalf of all Americans", Clinton said.

-Upon his exit from the Senate at the end of 1996, Nunn was the recipient of bipartisan praise from his colleagues.
+Upon his exit from the Senate in late 1996, Nunn was the recipient of bipartisan praise from his colleagues.
 Republican Senator John Warner of Virginia concluded, "Senator Nunn quickly established himself as one of the leading experts in the Congress and, indeed, all of the United States on national security and foreign policy.
 He gained a reputation in our country and, indeed, worldwide as a global thinker, and that is where I think he will make his greatest contribution in the years to come, wherever he may be, in terms of being a global thinker.
 His approach to national security issues has been guided by one fundamental criteria: What Sam Nunn believes is in the best interest of the United States of America."